 Protein is essential in canine diets and foods as it provides amino acids to help nourish their skin, muscles and tendons, ligaments and cartilage, nails, heart, eyesight, fur, and hormone production.
 They help with tissue and cell regeneration and are essential for a healthy immune system to help your dog fight off allergies and sickness.

-As you can see, the list is quite extensive, and our pooches need protein in their daily diets.
+As you can see, the list is quite extensive, and our pooches need dog food high in protein low in fat in their daily diets.

 Controversial Dog Food Ingredients